Uganda women's national under-19 cricket team

 The Uganda women's under-19 cricket team represents Uganda in international under-19 women's cricket.
 The team is administered by the Uganda Cricket Association (UCA).
 The side played for the first time in the Africa Qualifier for the 2023 Under-19 Women's T20 World Cup.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament was eventually held in January 2023, in South Africa.

 Current squad

-The following squad were announced recently finished 2025 ICC Under-19 Women's T20 World Cup qualification.
+The following squad was announced for the recently finished 2025 ICC Under-19 Women's T20 World Cup qualification.